John Deere 2355 Specs, Price & Review ❤️️

 When these tractors have been sitting for a while, they often won’t start.
 They won’t start unless you jump the solenoid.
 After running for a while, the tractor often stops.

-You won’t be able to jump either, most of the time.
-You might hear the click of the start.
-The tractor won’t start, though.
+You’ll not be able to jump usually.
+You may hear the sound of the beginning.
+The tractor isn’t starting, however.

 PTO Not Disengaging